IFRCGo/ecv-toolkit/app/_disease/disease-28_en.md

 -	Inform the health authorities that members of the community are falling sick.
 -	Encourage frequent handwashing with soap.
 -	Encourage use of latrines.
--	Encourage the community to clean ay rubbish and garbage.
+-	Encourage the community to clean away rubbish and garbage.
 -	Encourage good personal hygiene.
 -	Encourage women to breastfeed their children up to six months of age.
--	Encourage women to continue breastfeeding afdter six months, while giving children a wide variety of other foods.
+-	Encourage women to continue breastfeeding after six months, while giving children a wide variety of other foods.
 -	Listen carefully to the health authorities and to community leaders when they share information.